 Expenditure line item Cost driver Allocation basis to price control and upstream service Base operating expenditure n/a Detailed in Section 4.1.2 above.
 Enhancement operating expenditure n/a Costs allocated on the same basis as those in base operating expenditure.
-Includes actual spend incurred on innovation fund projects allocated to price control based upon the natue of the project.
+Includes actual spend incurred on innovation fund projects allocated to price control based upon the nature of the project.
 Developer services operating expenditure В Directly allocated to sewerage collection and then to upstream by the appropriate driver.
-Third party services А Costs relating to the repair of damages caused to the wastewater network (Sewage Collection) by a third party.
+Third party services A Expenditure for providing 3 rd party services, e.g. bulk supplies and the repair of damages caused to the wastewater network (Sewage Collection) by a third party.
 Costs offset by income from 3rd party damages.
 Total Operating expenditure n/a Sum of above